clustership/rhacm-certificate-management/README.md

 ### Tools used

 This example is based on the certified cert-manager operator deployed in managed OpenShift clusters.
-But I use an unsupported issuer (letsencrypt-digitalocean) to generate certificate using Letsencrypt public PKI with the alias challenge verification method using DNS TXT records generated using digitalocean API.
+But, for demo purpose, I use an unsupported cert-manager ClusterIssuer ([https://github.com/wikimedia/operations-software-cfssl-issuer|cfssl-issuer]) to generate certificate using multirootca ca server from cfssl project.

+Setting up multirootca is out of the scope of this project.

 ## Cert-manager installation and configuration (issuer and clusterissuer)